Introducing tools to test Higgs interactions via $WW$ scattering I: one-loop calculations and renormalization in the HEFT: One loop calculation of the relevant processes and counterterms

 All these counterterms above have the correct SM limit.
 When $a=b=d_3=d_4=1$, all the parameters that are not present in the SM vanish, and we are left with $\delta v^2_{div},\, \delta \lambda_{div},\,\delta \lambda_3$ and $\delta \lambda_4$.
 In the SM limit, $\delta \lambda, \delta \lambda_3$ and $\delta \lambda_4$ have been checked to be exactly equal, as it should since they all derive from the unique SM Higgs potential coupling $\lambda$ present in the tadpole, triple and quartic self-couplings.
 In particular

-As explained before, it can be seen just by direct comparison with (\ref{eq: counter_masses_Zs}), that the relation (\ref{eq: relation_Z_v}) is satisfied.\myspace We can also compare our counterterms with partial results previously reported in the literature.
-As mentioned before, the authors in Ref \cite{Espriu:2013fia} made a complete study of the elastic $\omega\omega$ scattering at one loop level, allowing only longitudinal modes in the internal lines.
-This is, they set $g=0$ for the whole process and therefore they set for the vector boson mass the value $M_W=0$.
+As explained before, it can be seen just by direct comparison with (\ref{eq: counter_masses_Zs}), that the relation (\ref{eq: relation_Z_v}) is satisfied.\myspace We can also compare our counterterms with the results previously reported in the literature.
+As mentioned before, the authors in Ref \cite{Espriu:2013fia} made a complete study of the elastic $\omega\omega$ scattering at one-loop level, allowing only longitudinal modes in the internal lines.
+That is, they set $g=0$ for the whole process and therefore they set the value $M_W=0$ for the vector boson mass.
 Our results (\ref{eq: counter_masses_Zs}) and (\ref{eq: counter_coupling}) have been checked with those relevant for the process in \cite{Espriu:2013fia} in the limit $M_W=0$.\myspace A cruder approximation was taken in \cite{Delgado:2013hxa} where they studied all the processes including the $I=0$ final states but, besides setting $g=0$ and neglecting physical vector bosons in the loops, the authors took the limit $M_h=0$.
-In this limit where the self interactions of the Higgs are absent, there is no need for redefinitions of $a,b$ and $v$ to absorb the one loop divergences and we are left with $a_4,a_5,\gamma,\delta,\eta$.
-Our results agree with theirs in the limit $M_W=M_h=0$.\myspace We have also compared our results with the more recent study \cite{Herrero:2021iqt} where the authors performed a full renormalization of the one loop Green functions involved in elastic $W_LW_L$ scattering.
-We find our results compatible, with two differences originating from the inclusion by these authors of two $\mathcal{O}(p^4)$ operators,
+In this limit where the self-interactions of the Higgs are absent, there is no need for redefinitions of $a,b$ and $v$ to absorb the one-loop divergences and we are left with $a_4,a_5,\gamma,\delta,\eta$.
+Our results agree with theirs in the limit $M_W=M_h=0$, so the inclusion of the transverse gauge modes does not modify these counterterms.\myspace We also find agreement with the results of \cite{Gavela:2014uta}, where the authors carried out the renormalization of the off-shell Green functions of the three processes studied in this work for the purely scalar sector of the custodial preserving HEFT with a light Higgs in the limit $g=0, g^{\prime}=0$ (i.e. $M_W=0$).
+For the comparison with our on-shell calculation, we have made use of the equations of motion for the Higgs and the Goldstone fields, omitting the leptonic contribution

-where $\Box$ is the d'Alembertian operator.
-These operators can be reduced by using the equation of motion of the Higgs field at leading order (omitting the leptonic contribution)

-and are for our purposes redundant.
-The first of these two operator enters directly in the renormalization of the propagator of the Higgs so, even with the same OS renormalization condition as ours, $\delta Z_h$ and $\delta M_h^2$ differ in a consistent way.
-After using the e.o.m., both operators are actually redundant and change the coefficients $a$ and $a_5$.
-Naming their chiral parameters $\widetilde{a}$ and $\widetilde{a_5}$, the following redefinitions make the two set of results compatible.